Benign phyllodes tumour

 Stromal overgrowth

-Stromal overgrowth is a term pathologists use to describe parts of a tumour made up mostly or entirely of stromal tissue with very few epithelial cells.
+Stromal overgrowth is a term pathologists use to describe parts of a tumour that are mostly or entirely made up of stromal tissue with very few epithelial cells.
 Benign phyllodes tumours should not contain areas of stromal overgrowth.

 Atypia

-Atypia is a word pathologists use to describe cells that look different from normal, healthy cells in that same location.
-Pathologists look at the size, shape, and colour of the cells to decide if they are atypical.
+Pathologists use the word atypia to describe cells that look different from normal, healthy cells in the same location.
+They look at the size, shape, and colour of the cells to decide if they are atypical.
 The cells in a benign phyllodes tumour are typically very similar to those found in normal, healthy breast tissue and, as a result, are usually described as showing no or only mild cellular atypia.

 Mitotic activity